kni-neu/website-6120/_homeworks/homework-4.md

 Each week, there will be a checkpoint for you project so that you are on track to turn in the project at the end of the semester.
 This week

-* Start surveying the available data (preferably *outside* of Kaggle).
-* Start introducing yourself to your classmates and seeing whether or not you'd like to form a team
+* Discuss with your peers, form a team that you can work with, and arrive on a topic that you think you could be passionate about.
+Your team should not be more than four people.